Comparing Our Scout + Onbuhimo

 Our Onbuhimo carrier holds your 15-35 pound babe, once they can sit unassisted around 5-6 months of age.
-While it is designed for a high supported back carry, it can also be worn on the front with smaller babes.
+While it is designed for a high supported back carry, it can also be worn on the front.
 It’s a sleek waistless carrier that is perfect for quick carries, especially for those who may be pregnant or prefer to not have the weight on their hips or lower back.

 The panel allows for a custom fit to create an ergonomic seat that supports them from knee to knee.
 The freedom you feel from its simple design translates to your little one enjoying their new connection with the world from a higher position where they feel included in your interactions.
 This style carrier supports baby’s weight over your center of gravity, which means easing into it can help your body adjust to using new muscles and adjusting your posture.
 We love it for babes who want “up” and “down” frequently and those who like the sleek look of less straps and less fuss.